SAMS-UK/git-doc/README.md

 *  A GitHub account set up.

+## When you want to push to an existing github repo:

 **Q:** The git repository already exists and I want to contribute

 A: In a terminal of your choice (IDEs also have GUIs for this too)